FelinaHildebrand/MobiLipid/README.md

     ![](Output_pictures/Output_7.jpg)

-Tables have to be accessed via the .html file (in the .pdf file only the first 10 rows for all tables are displayed).
-Additionally, the following .csv files are generated:
+Additionally, a .RData file is saved storing all results as a list which can be opend within R studio using (`readRDS()`) and the following .csv files are generated:

 -   **CCS bias calculation:**